DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/README.md

  - The original WREN design is in operation around the World and is straight forward to install.
 This WREN C5 is the new design.

+ - Built In Industry Standard RS-485 Interface.
+This can be also be used for DMX / DMX512 Lighting and Audio Automation COntrol.

 ![WREN Board](https://github.com/DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/blob/main/Datasheets%20and%20Information/WREN%20-%20Board.png)